dezashibi-c-projects/i-game_of_life/README.md

     - Implement pause and resume functionality by checking user input within the loop.
 6. **Edge Cases:**
     - Handle edge cells properly by considering different boundary conditions (e.g., wrapping around, fixed boundaries, or extra border of dead cells).
-7. **Testing:**
-    - Test with various initial configurations to ensure the rules are correctly implemented.
-    - Include well-known patterns like the "glider" or "blinker" to verify the game's behavior.

 ## License